 Now that the Expressway is here we will have a unique opportunity to rename the existing State Highway 1 once it becomes a local road.
-We invite you to have your say now on names, so we’re ready to go when that happens.

 Within two years of the Mackays to Peka Peka section of the Kāpiti Expressway opening, the NZ Transport Agency will hand over responsibility for SH1 to the Kāpiti Coast District Council and it will become a fit-for-purpose local road.